 This frontal lobe represents nearly a third of the entire brain.
 It is the last region of the brain to develop and the first to decrease in activity with growing age.
 It is the CEO of the brain, the boss of the brain, and is located right behind the forehead.

 The frontal lobe is primarily involved in decision making, planning, organizing, working memory, self-management, and managing emotion.

 The frontal lobe is what gives individuals their personality and is responsible for their cognitive skills.
 In addition, the frontal lobe is active during the conversation, and it allows speech and active listening.

 The parietal lobe is located at the back of the brain and is divided into two hemispheres.
 The parietal lobe is also greatly impacted during prayer and meditation per research done by Dr. Newberg.

-In general, its main function is to process sensory information about the processing location of parts of the body as well as interpreting visual information and processing language and mathematics.
+In general, its main function is to process sensory information about the processing location of parts of the body.
+It also interprets visual information and process language and mathematics.

 Nonetheless, all components of the brain work cohesively for the proper functioning of the human body.